lsst-dm/scipi_docs_prototype/charimg.rst

 source extraction and PSF estimation.

-Some of its primary functions are to:
+Its primary functions are to:

   - Detect and measure bright sources